 Distance Learning Scholarship Program

-CAP’s second annual distance learning scholarship program gives K-12 teachers a free, one-on-one distance learning program for their class through the Center for Interactive Learning and Collaboration (CILC).
+CAP’s fourth annual distance learning scholarship program gives K-12 teachers a free, one-on-one distance learning program for their class through the Center for Interactive Learning and Collaboration (CILC).

 The scholarship is open to any teacher at a K-12 school connected to one of the CAP community’s research and education networks, and applications are due Dec.
-16. Teachers can apply for the scholarship regardless of whether their school is holding in-person classes or distance learning.
-In the past two years, CAP has awarded approximately 40 scholarships to teachers annually across the United States.
+15, 2023 Teachers can apply for the scholarship regardless of whether their school is holding in-person classes or distance learning.
+Internet2 CAP will award up to 40 scholarships, and recipients will be chosen in Internet2’s sole discretion

 To apply, teachers must: